zhangineer/zhangineer.github.io/_posts/2023-11-16-Networking-and-LLM-pt1.md

 AI/LLM agent can consult real-time knowledge base when making decisions and provide necessary recommendations.
 AI/LLM agent can engage in conversations, allowing the user to better understand how/why a task will be implemented.
 Most importantly, AI/LLM agent can reason and observe the environment when encountering an error.
 For example: if you made a typo in a CLI command, an AI agent can help correct it where as Ansible / Terraform will simply error out.
-AI/LLM agent can also look up networking topologies to better understand its options when making configuration changes.
+AI/LLM agent can also look up networking topologies to better understdand its options when making configuration changes.

 > ***Q: Does network engineers need to pick up AI skills?***